nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 How the parsing works:
 * When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
 * All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* Some commands contains secondary command, like `add contact`, `add note` and `add event`.
+*   - In this case, the primary command parser (in the example it is `AddCommand`) will check the secondary command word and use the correspond secondary command parser (like `AddPersonCommandParser`, `AddEventCommandParser` and `AddNoteCommandParser`) to continue parsing the command.
+* The parser will turn the arguments in the command from raw `String` into corresponding Object.
+During this process, the parser also needs to check whether the arguments are valid or not.
+*   - The parsing method for each types of arguments are mainly in `ParserUtil.java`
+* If the command is correct in format, the parser will then return a Command Object for the execution of the command.

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)